Q: What is the structure of the pathology residency program at UNC?

 A: UNC is a leader in global health and global pathology, and due to our ongoing collaborations with the pathology laboratory at Kamuzu Central Hospital (KCH) in Lilongwe, Malawi, and other developing efforts in South America and Africa, we have a global pathology curriculum for our AP/CP residents.
 This currently includes on-site (UNC) and in-country (Malawi) electives for our pathology residents.
 And, for trainees with a keen interest in global health, we are working on developing a longitudinal Global Pathology Pathway.

-These unique educational opportunities will expose residents to a different mix of cases than those see at UNC (e.g., advanced malignancies, infectious diseases, and HIV associated pathologies), will help them develop skills needed to practice pathology in a resource appropriate fashion, and will promote participation in inclusive teams that leverage cultural diversity.
+These unique educational opportunities will expose residents to a different mix of cases from those seen at UNC (e.g., advanced malignancies, infectious diseases, and HIV associated pathologies), will help them develop skills needed to practice pathology in a resource appropriate fashion, and will promote participation in inclusive teams that leverage cultural diversity.

 Q: What is the didactic educational program for residents?

 A: Every morning 8–9 am (except Thursdays where grand rounds seminars are held 8:30–9:30) there is a required educational conference for residents.
-These include didactic lectures on a wide variety of AP and CP topics, rotating over a 2 year cycle, gross conferences, unknown slide conferences, morbidity and mortality conferences and CP conferences with presentations by residents and fellows to allow experiences in public speaking and constructing a lecture.
-Journal club is held monthly on the second Tuesday mid-day.
+These include didactic lectures on a wide variety of AP and CP topics, rotating over a 2-year cycle, gross conferences, unknown slide conferences, morbidity and mortality conferences, and CP conferences with presentations by residents and fellows to allow experiences in public speaking and constructing a lecture.
+Journal club is held monthly on the second Tuesday of the month at mid-day.
 Residents are protected from service responsibilities to attend these conferences.
-Additionally, autopsy conference is held for those on the autopsy service, a weekly nephropathology conference presents interesting cases which residents are welcome to attend, and there are approximately 10 weekly multidisciplinary tumor conferences which residents attend when on related services.
-Residents gain experience presenting at these tumor conferences throughout their residency, particularly during the 6 weeks they are on the conference/consult rotation during their PGY3 and 4 years in surgical pathology.
+Additionally, autopsy conference is held for those on the autopsy service and there are approximately 10 weekly multidisciplinary tumor conferences which residents attend when on related services.
+Residents gain experience presenting at these tumor conferences throughout their residency, particularly during the 6 weeks they are on the conference/consult rotation during their third and fourth years in surgical pathology.

 Q: Does the residency have a “bootcamp” for new PGY1 residents?